 Here in the Midwest, we love smoked ham and this recipe works for both the deli kind or the home-baked version.

-And, my ham salad requires only minimal ingredients.
+This ham spread recipe requires only minimal ingredients.
 And, depending upon how much ham you use, you can easily feed two or a crowd.

 It also makes a delicious finger sandwich (sans crust) if you want to really want to wow your friends and neighbors.